Improving your home should be an exciting time, so it's frustrating when you pay for a job that isn't done to the standard you'd expect.

 - If it’s a gas appliance – particularly if you can smell gas – call the National Gas Emergency Service on 0800 111 999

-Dangerous or unsafe buildings/structures should be reported to your local council.
+You can report dangerous or unsafe buildings/structures to your local council.
 If it’s outside working hours, you can do this online if you live in England and Wales.

-Finally, report them to Trading Standards and provide them with the following details:
+Finally, report your tradesperson to Trading Standards and provide them with the following details:

 - Who was the tradesperson who did the work?